jlapeyre/Symata.jl/README.md

 [Maxima] (http://maxima.sourceforge.net/) and Maple a menagerie of `eval` functions and options to force it.

-Here is SJulia doing expansion (with the native `ExpandA`.
-The more capable `Expand` is a frontend to a SymPy function)
+Here is SJulia doing expansion with the native `ExpandA`. `ExpandA` is only for demonstration;
+The much more capable `Expand` is a frontend to a SymPy function.
+However the results following the first line below, work as well if you call `Expand`.
 We need to quickly evaluate an expression and track whether it needs to be re-evaluated:
 ```julia
 sjulia> m = ExpandA((a+b)^BI(1000));   # expand with BigInt exponent